Fleet Vehicle Procurement Guide

 Master fleet vehicle procurement.
 Learn vehicle specs, TCO analysis, EV considerations, and comparison strategies for fleet purchasing.

 Fleet vehicles are rolling capital investments that directly impact operational efficiency and total cost of ownership.
-Whether you're managing delivery vans, service trucks, or sales vehicles, procurement decisions today affect costs and capabilities for years.
+Whether you're managing delivery vans, service trucks, or sales vehicles, procurement decisions today affect costs and capabilities for years (see also logistics & supply chain procurement for the broader context).

 This comprehensive guide covers what fleet managers need to know when procuring commercial vehicles—from initial requirements through vendor selection, TCO analysis, and lifecycle management.